Overview of Problem

 To fix Box Edit being set to Disabled:

-- Select Enable near top of window:
+- Click Enable near the top of the window.

 To fix Box Edit not showing in Startup menu: